 Schoology is a website and an app used by teachers and students to share information, resources and files.
-Initially designed by four college students in 2007, it has become one of the most popular learning management systems which provide digital medium to foster student-to-student and student-to-teacher interactions within a classroom network.
-This cloud-based platform is accessible via websites (www.Schoology.com).
+Initially designed by four college students in 2007, it has become one of the most popular learning management systems which provides digital medium to foster student-to-student and student-toteacher interactions within a classroom cloud-based network.
+This platform is accessible via websites (www.Schoology.com).
 It is considered as the best education solution for K-12 and higher education, and learning management system categories and as the finalist of best K-12 course or learning management solution and best post-secondary learning management solution categories in 2015 (Schoology, 2015).

 In Schoology, students are able to access their assignments, grades, teaching materials, attendance records and teacher feedback on the electronically-submitted task.
-Communication between teachers and students increased by access to this information and held students' academic responsibilities.
+Communication between teachers and students increased by the access to this information and held students' academic responsibilities.
 By using Schoology, teachers can make collaborative groups, discussion questions or assignments to provide a dynamic interaction between them and their students.
 For example, students participating in a writing assignment can ask questions and post comments on their classmates' work.
-They can also provide feedback on any of their friends' writing.
-Teachers can monitor discussions and give corrective feedback on students' assignments.
+They can also provide feedbacks on any of their friends' writing.
+Teachers can monitor discussions and give corrective feedbacks on students' assignment.